-Breadboards are great for prototyping circuits, but they aren’t very reliable if you plan on actually using it.
-At some point, you’re going to build a circuit that you want to make more permanent.
+Breadboards are great for prototyping circuits, but they aren’t very reliable if you plan on actually using the thing you’re building.
+At some point, you’re going to want to make it more permanent.
 The best way to make your project more durable is to get it made into printed circuit board (PCB).

-In this article, I’ll walk you through the process of designing a PCB and getting it printed by a custom PCB manufacturer.
+In this tutorial, I’ll walk you through the process of designing a PCB and getting it printed by a custom PCB manufacturer.
 Since good PCB design can mean the difference between a broken circuit and a great one, I’ll give you lots of tips on how to optimize your design.

 You can etch PCBs at home using a process that resembles developing prints from photographic film.
 However, this method is messy and uses a lot of chemicals.
 It’s a lot easier (and cheaper) to send your design to a PCB manufacturer to get the board made.
 I’ll be using a manufacturing service called EasyEDA to design a PCB layout for an LM386 audio amplifier, then I’ll have it manufactured and show you the results.
 Their free online design software is easy to use and the rates are very affordable.

 It All Starts With a Schematic

 Before you start designing the PCB, it’s important to make a schematic.
-The schematic will serve as a blueprint when you layout the PCB.
+The schematic will serve as the blueprint when you layout the PCB.
 It’s not absolutely essential to make a schematic first, but it makes the design process much easier.
 The PCB editing software will automatically import all of the components, footprints, and wiring connections into the PCB file, which will make the design process easier (more on this later).

 Start by logging in to EasyEDA, and create a new project:

 Once you’re on the Start page, click on the “new Schematic” tab:

 You’ll see a blank canvas that you can populate with the symbols for your schematic:

 It’s best to put all of the schematic symbols on the canvas before drawing the wires.
 In EasyEDA, schematic symbols are located in “Libraries”.
 The default EasyEDA library has most of the common symbols, but there are also “User Generated Libraries” with symbols for many other components: